cap-js/docs/cds/cdl.md

 }
 ```

-::: details Note the nested `extend` for existing fielsd
+::: details Note the nested `extend` for existing fields
 Make sure that you prepend the `extend` keyword to nested elements if you want to modify them.
 Without that a new field with that name would be added.
 If you only want to add annotations to an existing field, you can use [the **annotate** directive.](#annotate) instead.
 :::